 What do positioning and sex have in common?
 Every generation thinks they invented it.

-Every generation thinks they invented positioning.
-The truth?
-The core elements haven't changed since Jack Trout wrote about it in 1969.
-What you are, who you're for, who you compete with, why you're different, and why you're great—that's the molecular structure.
+There’s a lot of competition out there to “fix” positioning.
+To deliver the new framework, process, or tool that blows open a whole new way of thinking about it.
+Positioning is straightforward.
+It’s the process of teaching the market what you are, who you're for, who you compete with, why you're different, and why you're great.
 You can't change it any more than you can change the molecular structure of water.

-The great sci-fi writer Robert Heinlein once wrote, “Each generation thinks it invented sex; each generation is totally mistaken.
-Anything along that line today was commonplace both in Pompeii and in Victorian England; the differences lie only in the degree of coverup - if any.”
+The great sci-fi writer Robert Heinlein once wrote, “Each generation thinks it invented sex; each generation is totally mistaken.”
+I think you can say the same thing about positioning.

 I humbly submit that while I’m here to add whatever I can to the discipline of positioning, I have zero interest in redefining what it is.